paritytech/polkadot/roadmap/implementors-guide/src/types/backing.md

     signature: ValidatorSignature,
 }

-impl<Payload: Encode + Into<RealPayload>, RealPayload> Signed<Payload, RealPayload> {
+impl<Payload: EncodeAs<RealPayload>, RealPayload: Encode> Signed<Payload, RealPayload> {
-    fn sign(payload: Payload, context: SigningContext, index: ValidatorIndex, key: PrivateKey) -> Signed<Payload, RealPayload> { ... }
+    fn sign(payload: Payload, context: SigningContext, index: ValidatorIndex, key: ValidatorPair) -> Signed<Payload, RealPayload> { ... }
-    fn validate(&self, context: SigningContext, key: PublicKey) -> bool { ... }
+    fn validate(&self, context: SigningContext, key: ValidatorId) -> bool { ... }
 }
 ```

 Note the presence of the [`SigningContext`](../types/candidate.html#signing-context) in the signatures of the `sign` and `validate` methods.
 To ensure cryptographic security, the actual signed payload is always the SCALE encoding of `(payload.into(), signing_context)`.
 Including the signing context prevents replay attacks.

-Converting the `Payload` into `RealPayload` is a NOP most of the time, but it allows us to substitute `CompactStatement`s for `Statement`s on demand, which helps efficiency.
+`EncodeAs` is a helper trait with a blanket impl which ensures that any `T` can `EncodeAs<T>`.
+Therefore, for the generic case where `RealPayload = Payload`, it changes nothing.
+However, we  `impl EncodeAs<CompactStatement> for Statement`, which helps efficiency.

 ## Statement Type